kentwilliam95/TiniTools/README.md

 # TiniTools
-1. Texture Resizer : Resize a texture size that can be divided by 4 and can be compressed by Unity.
+1. Texture Resize : Resize a texture size that can be divided by 4 and can be compressed by Unity.
 * It works like this: create a texture that is slightly larger than the original, then place the original over the newly created texture with no resize algorithm.

 # How To Install
-1. TextureResizer
+1. TextureResize
+* Get the script at assets/TextureResize
 * Put the script to your unity project
 * let unity compile
-* To access use the Tools open it at menu bar "Tools"
+* To use the Tools open it at menu bar "Tools"

 # How To Use
-1. Texture Resizer
+1. Texture Resize
 * Pick a texture that you want to resize
 * Allow read/write
 * Select "Tools" from menu bar